Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Introduction

 In order to solve MOPs, two paradigms are commonly considered: a priori methods and posteriori methods.
-A priori methods ask for the preference of a decision maker (DM) towards different objectives, and find a preferred Pareto optimal solution at a time.
-Posteriori methods, on the other hand, generate a group of Pareto optimal solutions and ask DM to select the most preferred one.
+For a priori methods, one asks for the preference of a decision maker (DM) towards different objectives, and finds a preferred Pareto optimal solution at a time.
+For posteriori methods, on the other hand, one generates a group of Pareto optimal solutions and asks DM to select the most preferred one.
 The drawback of the former paradigm mainly lies in that DM is difficult to express the preferences before seeing any Pareto optimal solutions.
-In this case, DM may frequently post queries to look for a desirable solution, thereby resulting in large computation time.
+In this case, DM may frequently post queries to look for a desirable solution, thereby leading to large computation time.
 The drawback of the latter paradigm would be that approximating the PF often requires a number of iterations and thus is time consuming.
 In summary, both paradigms indicate the computational difficulty in tackling MOPs.

-In the literature, MOPs are widely studied by computational intelligence communities.
-With regard to a priori methods, they essentially treat MOP as a single-objective optimization problem.
+In literature, MOPs are widely studied by computational intelligence communities.
+With regard to a priori methods, they essentially treat the MOP as a single-objective optimization problem.
 Various kinds of optimization approaches, mostly heuristics, can be adopted \cite{gendreau2010handbook}.
 To speed up the search of goals, it is quite natural to apply the idea of machine learning.
-By using the end-to-end manner in machine learning, a high-quality solution can be efficiently generated once a model has been well trained.
-Recently, with the development of deep learning (DL), more and more DL models have shown their capability in tackling complex tasks.
+By using advanced machine learning techniques, a high-quality solution can be efficiently generated once a model has been well trained.
+In particular, with the recent development of deep learning (DL), more and more DL models have shown their capability in tackling complex optimization tasks.
 In more recent years, deep reinforcement learning (DRL) has been proposed in the field of combinatorial optimization \cite{bengio2020machine,vesselinova2020learning,mazyavkina2020reinforcement}, which indicates the potential of leveraging learning-based approaches to replace traditional exact or heuristic algorithms for solving combinatorial optimization problems \cite{bello2017neural,nazari2018reinforcement,kool2019attention}.